gaetanlhf/SaSHa/README.md

 #### Multi-Level Configuration Inheritance

-SaSHa implements a comprehensive multi-level inheritance system for configuration properties.
+SaSHa implements a comprehensive multi-level inheritance system with precise control over when inheritance occurs.
 Settings can be defined at multiple levels and are automatically propagated down the hierarchy unless explicitly overridden.

+**Inheritance Behavior:**
+- **Field not specified**: Inherits from parent (group or global)
+- **Field set to a value**: Uses that specific value
+- **Field set to empty string (`""`)**: Explicitly prevents inheritance and excludes the parameter from the SSH command

+This allows for precise control - you can inherit most settings while explicitly disabling specific ones where needed.

 **Inheritance Order (from highest to lowest priority):**
 1. **Global Level** (root of config file)